Trace a Long Lost Friend

 Then we have the other category of people finding which we are involved in.

-Try finding a lost friend with this level of information?
+Try finding long lost friends with this level of information?

 Jane Wilson born in Birmingham in 1946.
 Not been seen since high school.
 Here is where we come into it: Firstly, It’s unlikely her surname is still Wilson or still living in Birmingham, or indeed still living in the UK.
 Checking this out is not a five-minute task.

-If we trace her date of marriage as a starter we then have her surname.
+If we trace her date of marriage, as a starter, we have her surname.

 Alternatively if never married?
 There are 100’s of entries which one is it?

 Or is she’s divorced, changed her name by deed poll, if so, what is her surname name today?
 Or she may be deceased.

 Often we get nowhere with any of these routes.
 We then have to start all over again.

 This time around attempting to find any brothers or sisters who might be able to help.
 Or, as is often the case their children, are more likely to be on Facebook.